 Endometrial cancer is also known as uterine cancer.
 The most common type of gynecologic cancer, it starts in the body of the uterus — specifically in the inner lining of the uterus, known as the endometrium.
 During a woman’s childbearing years, the endometrium thickens during pregnancy, and is shed during menstruation if a woman is not pregnant.

 Endometrial cancer differs from cervical cancer, which starts in the cervix — the lower portion of the uterus — and then spreads to the body of the uterus.

 Endometrial cancer is most common among women who have gone through menopause and primarily affects women age 55 and older.

 In some cases, endometrial cancer symptoms may appear in the early stages of the disease.
 In other women, there may be no symptoms until the disease has advanced.
 As with most cancers, the sooner endometrial cancer is found, the more likely treatment will be successful.
 Learn more about symptoms, imaging and diagnostic testing, and the stages of endometrial cancer below.

-Scripps physicians, in combination with our world-class facilities and technology, are ready to help you fight endometrial cancer.
+Scripps MD Anderson physicians, in combination with our world-class facilities and technology, are ready to help you fight endometrial cancer.
 We develop personalized treatment plans designed to eliminate cancer and keep it from coming back.
 Our specialists use the most advanced treatment options, including minimally invasive and robotic-assisted surgical procedures, and the most comprehensive and advanced radiation therapy choices in San Diego.